 The reactivated for security and re-asks me to restart!

-They spend about 10 minutes of normal use (look at the items in the control panel) and then crashes Explorer ... everything.
+They spend about 10 minutes of normal use (look at the entries in the control panel) and then crashes Explorer ... everything.
 What should I do I point?

 Well, after about an hour I will have 7 installed programs, made some updates and rebooted 7-8 times.
 Productivity?
 Nothing yet.